centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-network-publicip.md

 ## Overview

-ublic IP addresses enable Azure resources to communicate to Internet and public-facing Azure services.
+Public IP addresses enable Azure resources to communicate to Internet and public-facing Azure services.
 The address is dedicated to the resource, until it's unassigned by you.
 A resource without a public IP assigned can communicate outbound.
 Azure dynamically assigns an available IP address that isn't dedicated to the resource.